Phone: +43 316 873 6422

-However, students registered for a bachelor's degree programme may take master's degree courses as long as they meet the requirements for the course (proven by their transcript of records).
+However, students registered for a bachelor's degree programme may take master's degree courses as long as they fulfill the required qualifications and have sufficient prior academic background in the field (proven by their transcript of records).

 As an Erasmus+ applicant, you have to create your Erasmus+ Learning Agreement, including your course selection, in Mobility-Online and upload it duly signed.

 It is highly recommended to hand in the Learning Agreement well before this deadline.
 The earlier you send it, the sooner you can be accepted and take care of other details about your stay at Graz; especially accommodation and German course.

 Four ways to find the best courses for your stay at TU Graz: